J-Bungus/Data-Visualisation/README.md

 # Data Visualisation
 Learning to create graphs and other visual representations of data in Python using Matplotlib and Plotly.

-This is collection of the graphs and visuals that I create as I follow a tutorial.
+This is collection of the graphs and visuals that I have created as I follow a tutorial.

 Dice Rolls: